Defective Convolutional Networks: Experiments

 \subsubsection{Experimental Results}

-First, we compare with two strong defense methods~\cite{madry2017towards,buckman2018thermometer} and two dropout methods~\cite{tompson2015efficient,ghiasi2018dropblock}.
-The results are listed in Table~\ref{Table 0}. \cite{madry2017towards} is one adversarial training method that directly optimizes on adversarial examples in an online way.
-Based on adversarial training, \cite{buckman2018thermometer} proposed a method that discretizes inputs and achieved higher accuracy against transfer-based attack.
+Table~\ref{Table 0}, \ref{Table 1} show the results on CIFAR-10 and Tiny-ImageNet, respectively.
+We can see the proposed method outperforms all the adversarial training variants which need extra training costs and most of the cleaning inputs methods.
+Although \cite{yuan2020ensemble} is competitive with the proposed method in CIFAR-10, it need to collect adversarial examples and run inner loops, thus largely increase timestamps.
+Also, we can conclude that spatial dropout and drop block do not improve the robustness of standard CNNs.
 The results show the strengths of our proposed method on both robustness and generalization, even though our model is only trained on \emph{clean data}.
-In addition, from the results of two dropout methods, we can conclude that spatial dropout and drop block do not improve the robustness of standard CNNs.
+Also, it is interesting that the CNNs can maintain such clean accuracy even 90\% neurons in bottom layers are dropped.

 Second, we list the black-box defense results of applying defective convolutional layers to various architectures in Table~\ref{Table cifar2}.
 The results show that defective convolutional layers consistently improve the robustness of various network architectures against transfer-based attacks.
+We can also see that the trend of robustness increases as the keep probability becomes smaller.